How my Chaga journey began….

 Inflammatory bowel disease (Crohn’s disease and ulcerative colitis)

 Chaga mushroom extract may be beneficial in treating inflammatory bowel disease.
-Oxidative stress (free radical damage) on cells lining the gastrointestinal tract can contribute to the development of inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis.
-Chaga mushroom extract suppresses edema (swelling) and damage to the mucous membranes in the intestine and has anti-inflammatory effects on areas in the colon and rectum.
+Oxidative stress (free radical damage) to cells that line the gastrointestinal tract can contribute to the development of inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis.
+Chaga mushroom extract suppresses edema (swelling) and damage to the mucous membranes in the intestine and has an anti-inflammatory effect on areas in the colon and rectum.

 How can you consume chaga?

 Personally, I use a powdered form of chaga and a mushroom mix in my breakfast smoothie every day.
-But what is so cool about chaga is that there are three different ways to consume it!
+But the cool thing about chaga is that there are three different ways to consume it!

 You can consume it through:

-- Tea – Chaga pieces can be boiled in water for 15 to 30 minutes to make a tea you can drink.
-They can also be used as a base for soups or smoothies.
+- Tea – Chaga pieces can be boiled in water for 15-30 minutes to make a tea you can drink, and it can also be used as a base for soups or smoothies.

-- You can also cook the chaga with other herbs or spices to create bespoke tea blends.
-It goes well with chai spices (cardamom, ginger, cloves, aniseed, fennel, etc.) or with cocoa, chickory and dandelion root.
+- You can also cook the chaga with other herbs or spices to create individual tea blends.
+It mixes well with chai spices (cardamom, ginger, cloves, anise, fennel, etc.) or with cocoa, chicory and dandelion root.

-- Tincture / Supplement – Some supplement companies have made really fantastic liquid chaga extracts and included chaga in their supplement formulations.
+- Tincture / Supplement – Some dietary supplement companies have made really fantastic liquid chaga extracts and included chaga in their dietary supplement formulations.

 - Powder – Chaga mushroom powder is easy to add to soups, smoothies, and teas.
-It has an earthy, slightly vanilla-like taste.
+It has an earthy, slightly vanilla taste.

-The LTYG shop carries both Chaga powder and tincture.
-And if you’re a big fan of mushroom medicine, like me, we also have a medicinal mushroom tincture, as well as a 10-mushroom formula in capsule form.
+The LTYG Shoppe sells both Chaga powder and tincture.
+And if, like me, you are a big fan of mushroom medicine, we also have a medicinal mushroom tincture and a 10-mushroom formula in capsule form.

-Mountain Rose Herbs supplies our Shoppe Chaga Powder and there are a few key points to keep in mind when sourcing your Chaga:
+Mountain Rose Herbs supplies our Shoppe Chaga Powder, and you have a few important points to keep in mind when sourcing your Chaga:

-“One of the things that make chaga so valuable is its indomitable nature.
+“One of the things that make chaga so valuable is its indomitable.
 Like many other valuable mushroom varieties, Chaga only grows in the wild.
-Unrestricted and untrained wildcrafting practices can jeopardize the future of chaga and its wild habitat.
-Unskilled pickers often harvest whatever conks they find, regardless of size, and sometimes dig deep into the trees to extract as much fungus as possible.
-Such reckless harvesting practices are likely to kill the fungus, its host tree, or both.
+Unbridled and untrained wildcrafting practices can threaten the future of chaga and its wild habitat.
+Inexperienced pickers often harvest whatever conks they find, regardless of size, and sometimes dig deep into the trees to extract as much of the fungus as possible.
+Such reckless harvesting practices will likely kill the fungus, its host tree, or both.

-In addition to environmental hazards, improper harvesting practices can also significantly affect the quality of the mushrooms they pass on to consumers.
-The timing of harvest is critical to getting the highest nutritional content in your chaga.
-However, unregulated harvesters often collect chaga indiscriminately throughout the year.
-In addition, chaga can be dried and processed without regulation or supervision with contaminants such as juice still intact, often under non-standardized temperature conditions that further increase the risk of mold and bacterial contamination.
+In addition to environmental hazards, improper harvesting practices can also severely affect the quality of the mushrooms they pass on to consumers.
+The timing of harvest is critical to getting the highest nutritional content in your chaga, but unregulated harvesters often collect chaga indiscriminately throughout the year.
+In addition, chaga can be dried without regulation or supervision and processed with impurities such as juice still intact, often under non-standardized temperature conditions that further increase the risk of mold and bacterial contamination.

-Chaga contains the highest concentration of the antioxidant melanin during the coldest months of the year.
-Therefore, the Conks harvest maximizes its nutritional properties only in the middle of winter.
-Since chaga becomes more nutritious the longer it grows on a tree, only conks weighing six pounds or more are collected, while smaller conks are stored in a GPS device for future harvests. “
+Chaga contains the highest concentration of the antioxidant melanin during the coldest months of the year, so harvesting conks only maximizes their nutritious properties during mid-winter.
+Since chaga becomes more nutritious the longer it grows in a tree, only conks weighing six pounds or more are collected, while smaller ones are stored in a GPS device for future harvests. “

 So … is chaga worth it?

-In conclusion, I think it’s worth checking out chaga and other medicinal mushrooms for your gut or other health issues!
+In conclusion, I think chaga and other medicinal mushrooms are worth dealing with your gut or even other health issues!
 Because they are just fantastic for the immune system.

-I hope this information can help you, as I did on my healing journey.
-Let’s give it up for the mushrooms!
+I hope this information can help you as it helped me on my healing journey.
+Let’s give it up for the ‘mushrooms!

-Have you tried medicinal mushrooms while curing IBD or other problems?
+Have you tried medicinal mushrooms while healing from IBD or other problems?
 Please comment below and let me know! 🙂

 Linsy is Jini’s assistant.
-From a highly sensitive / reactive case of ulcerative colitis to a completely drug and surgery-free case using only natural methods, Linsy understands the interplay of mind / body / spirit on the healing journey firsthand.
+From a highly sensitive / reactive case of ulcerative colitis to complete freedom from medication and surgery using exclusively natural methods, Linsy understands the interplay of mind / body / soul on the healing path firsthand.